 Party ideology.
 All political parties have a set of common values and ideas, shared by their members.
 These values and ideas shape the kinds of legislation they would like to see enacted.
-Parties therefore develop and introduce bills that reflect their core values.
-In most cases this is done by the party in government, however the opposition or minor parties can also draft and raise bills (though this is rare, since without a majority they are unlikely to succeed).
+Parties develop and introduce bills that reflect their core values.
+In most cases this is done by the party in government, however, the opposition or minor parties can also draft and raise bills (though this is rare since without a majority they are unlikely to succeed).

 Election campaigns.
 The four weeks or so prior to an election is called a campaign.
 During this time each political party reveals its policies to voters.
 These policies may include promises of new legislation and amendments or repeal of existing legislation.
 The parties attempt to win voter support by demonstrating how they would change the law to improve living conditions and society within their jurisdiction.
 In 2007 an election promise of the Rudd Labor Party was that it would scrap the unpopular Workchoices legislation.